Stadium of Light: First Penalty

 Subscribe to get access

-One of the best goals of Maine Road’s final couple of decades saw the brilliant Georgiou Kinkladze at his best.
+Continuing the series on Manchester City in the 1990s with a feature today on one of the best goals of Maine Road’s final couple of decades.
+This saw the brilliant Georgiou Kinkladze at his best.
+The goal was scored at Maine Road in March 1996.
 Kinkladze was a major star – some would say Manchester City’s biggest during the mid 1990s – and livened up many dull days for City fans.
 This goal was obviously popular with Maine Road regulars but, thanks to television and the game’s appearance on Match of the Day, many neutrals recognised the quality of this Golden Goal.

 This article, covering Kinkladze’s goal is available for subscribers to the website below.
 It costs £20 a year (it works out £1.67 per month) and you get full access to all articles posted, including PDFs of the out of print Manchester A Football History and my first ever book about Manchester City.
 There are also audio interviews & more.
 Do a few searches on past content to see what’s available.